-The Jewish Activism Summer School: Social Engagement in Theory and Practice is a program of the Universität of Potsdam and a non-partisan project that seeks to strengthen young adults’ intuitive urge to work toward social change and their personal desire to become responsible and engaged members of their communities.
-It aims to help young Jews and non-Jews reﬂect on ways to effectively address collective challenges on local, national and global levels.
-JASS seeks to encourage participants to identify and implement effective solutions, to become social entrepreneurs, oriented by traditional and new interdisciplinary wisdom that will shape their communal obligations, both spiritual and political.
+The Jewish Activism Summer School: Social Engagement in Theory and Practice is a program of the University of Potsdam and a non-partisan project that seeks to strengthen young adults’ intuitive urge to work toward social change and their personal desire to become responsible and engaged members of their communities.
+It aims to help young Jews and non-Jews reﬂect on ways to effectively address collective challenges on local, national, and global levels.
+JASS empowers participants to identify and implement effective solutions, to become social entrepreneurs, oriented by traditional and new interdisciplinary wisdom that will shape their communal obligations, both spiritual and political.
 As an immersive experience integrating text study, discussions, ﬁeld trips, and volunteer work for social organizations, JASS will allow them to bond across differences by sharing the study and practice of social activism drawn from Jewish sources.

-31 July – 20 August, 2017, held as a full-time program.
+July 30 – August, 19, 2018, held as a full-time program.

-The participation fees of 650 € cover tuition, housing, and some meals (for instance, on sabbath/shabbat).
+The participation fees of 800€ cover tuition, housing, and some meals (for instance, on the Sabbath).
 There are limited scholarships available.
 Please contact the organizers for more information.